ASFaust/buddhabrot/readme.md

     buddhabrot_image = generate_buddhabrot(width, height, samples, max_iter, max_steps, pbar, inside_point = 0.01+0.01j, outside_point = None)
 ```

+## Binary Stepping

+The `generate_buddhabrot` function uses a technique called binary stepping to find a point close to the boundary of the Mandelbrot set.
+This technique is similar to binary search, where the search space is halved at each step.

+In the context of generating the BuddhaBrot, binary stepping starts with two points: an `inside_point` that is known to be inside the Mandelbrot set, and an `outside_point` that is known to be outside the Mandelbrot set.
+The function then calculates the midpoint between these two points and checks whether this midpoint is inside or outside the Mandelbrot set.
+If the midpoint is inside, it becomes the new `inside_point`.
+If it's outside, it becomes the new `outside_point`.
+This process is repeated for a specified number of steps (`max_steps`), effectively narrowing down the search space to find a point that is very close to the boundary of the Mandelbrot set.

+## Return Type of `generate_buddhabrot`

+The `generate_buddhabrot` function returns a 2D numpy array representing the generated BuddhaBrot image.
+Each element in the array corresponds to a pixel in the image, and its value represents the intensity of that pixel.
+The intensity is determined by the number of orbits that pass through the corresponding point in the complex plane.
+The returned array can be used to visualize the BuddhaBrot image using various colormaps.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.